-Interpersonal communication is a social skill that helps a child expressing her/his needs, wants and concerns in a socially-appropriate way.
+Interpersonal communication is a social skill that helps a child expressing her/his needs, wants and concerns in a sociallyappropriate way.

-A child shows interpersonal communication when is able of asking for help to do an exercise or solve a problem, if needed, without crying or screaming.
+Typical situation in school environment Typical situation in domestic environment A child shows interpersonal communication when is able of Interpersonal communication can be revealed when a child ask a asking for help to do an exercise or solve a problem, if needed, friend to share her/his toys in an effective way. without crying or screaming.